Matin-M/StockTrack/README.md

 # API:
 StockTrack uses the Yahoo Finance Low Latency API provided by rapidAPI.com

-# CocoaPods:
+# External Libraries Used(via CocoaPods):
-Graph implemented using Charts.
-Autolayouts done using tinyconstraints.
+Graph implemented using Charts, Autolayouts done using tinyconstraints, and menu implemented using SideMenu.